Need Help? Give us a call.

 Providing discounts to your followers who share your brand on social media rewards their customer loyalty, and gives you a boost.
 After all, word-of-mouth endorsements are still the best form of advertising around.
 Engaging with and rewarding your customers is a great way to advertise your business for free.

-George Clooney probably fetches a pretty penny for his work as Nespresso spokesman, but there are other, more accessible ways to advertise your business.
+George Clooney probably fetches a pretty penny for his work as Nespresso spokesman, but there are other, more accessible methods for how to advertise your business with brand ambassadors.

 Your strongest advocates for your business might just be under your own roof.
-An employee who is willing to share positive things about the company on their personal social media accounts can grab the attention of potential new customers—so incentivizing that behavior is a savvy business move and a great way to advertise your business for free.
+An employee willing to share positive things about the company on their personal social media accounts can grab the attention of potential new customers.
+Therefore, incentivizing that behavior is a savvy business move and a great way to advertise your business for free.
 Platforms like Dynamic Signal make it easy for businesses to encourage their employees to serve as brand advocates for their employers online.

 Who can resist the allure of a clever internet quiz?
 Putting interactive content on your website, blog, or social media platforms is both fun and informative for your customers.
 And quizzes and surveys that encourage users to share their results on social media expands your brand’s reach further.
 This has the added bonus of converting your loyal brand followers into brand ambassadors on their own social media platforms.